meghnanag2/carrier-match-service/README.md

 the current `Carrier` and `Shipment` records, which is why it's drawn here as a relationship rather than a table with foreign keys.

-## Closing the business gaps: shipper, dispatch, pricing, tracking, payment
+## Additional Actors : shipper, dispatch, pricing, tracking, payment

 Earlier versions of this project only modeled the matching step — ranking carriers, with nothing that actually booked one.
 Five real gaps got closed: